Scrambled Eggs with Mushrooms

 Notes

-- You should always buy whole mushrooms and slice them yourself because they stay fresh longer, unlike the already sliced variety.
+- You should always buy whole mushrooms and slice them yourself, as they stay fresh longer than the already sliced variety.

-- Since this is essentially two recipes, you can cook the eggs and the mushrooms at the same time in two different pans so that your meal is nice and hot!
+- Since this is essentially two recipes, you can cook the eggs and the mushrooms at the same time in two separate pans so that your meal is nice and hot!